MetaMask/core/packages/queued-request-controller/README.md

 # `@metamask/queued-request-controller`

 Includes a controller and middleware that implements a request queue.
+A request queue allows for intelligently switching of the globally selected network based on the dapps selected network.
+It ultimately allows us to handle requests with an intended destination network that is different than the currently selected network.

 ## Installation